JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 I mean, this being Park Slope or not, a car with a window slightly open in the 1980s in Brooklyn was a weird thing to see.

+As we approached the car, a friend of mine recognized the car as belonging to the family whose Brownstone party we crashed.
+We were easilly able to open the car door and jump inside.
+“Wait, we’ll get busted!”
+I said but was then shrugged off when my friend said, “It’s no big deal.
+We can lock it up again.”

+But then we all noticed that the car was parked in nuetral.

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*